eastlondoner/headless-gl/README.md

 ### Extensions

-In addition to all the usual WebGL methods, `headless-gl` exposes some custom extensions to make it easier to manage WebGL context resources in a server side environment:
+In addition to all the usual WebGL methods, `gl-bun` exposes some custom extensions to make it easier to manage WebGL context resources in a server side environment:

 #### `STACKGL_resize_drawingbuffer`

 This extension provides a mechanism to resize the drawing buffer of a WebGL context once it is created.

 In a pure DOM implementation, this method would implemented by resizing the WebGLContext's canvas element by modifying its `width/height` properties.
-This canvas manipulation is not possible in headless-gl, since a headless context doesn't have a DOM or a canvas element associated to it.
+This canvas manipulation is not possible in gl-bun, since a headless context doesn't have a DOM or a canvas element associated to it.

 #### Example